nilslice/protolock/README.md

 3. **Add changes** to .proto messages or services, verify no breaking changes made:

         $ protolock status
+        CONFLICT: "Channel" is missing ID: 108, which had been reserved [path/to/file.proto]
+        CONFLICT: "Channel" is missing ID: 109, which had been reserved [path/to/file.proto]

 2. **Commit** a new state of your .protos (overwrites `proto.lock`):